-The Vietnamese have a different view of privacy than foreigners.
-A Vietnamese landlord may think it is fine to turn up at the house at any time of day unannounced.
+Some local people in Vietnam will have a different view of privacy to foreigners.
+A Vietnamese landlord may think it is fine to turn up at the house at any time of day, unannounced.
 If the idea of this doesn’t quite appeal to you, make sure your contract mentions the need to make appointments before they can visit.

 Hoi An’s Real Estate Agents

 Nha ToiThe only licensed real estate company in Hoi An.